How to Design Relational Database with ERD?

 relate bus driver

 8. For Route and Stop, a route consists of many bus stops, while a bus stop is shared by many routes.
-Hence, there is a many-to-many relationship between the.
-Try to relate Route and Stop with a many-to-many relationship, the relationship is automatically split into two one-to-many relationships, with a linked entity Route_Stop produced in between.
+Hence, there is a many-to-many relationship between them.
+Try to relate Route and Stop with a many-to-many relationship; the relationship will automatically split into two one-to-many relationships, with a linked entity, Route_Stop, produced in between.
 This is the final ERD:

 end result